As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This ensures that your prospecting activities do not negatively impact the environment, water quality, and aquatic habitats.

-To obtain a DEQ permit, you’ll need to submit an application, which can be found on the DEQ website, along with a small fee.
+To obtain a DEQ permit, you’ll need to submit an application, which can be found on the DEQ website, and pay a small fee.
 The permit will outline the rules and regulations you must follow while prospecting with motorized equipment.

 These rules may include limitations on the size of your equipment, the timing of your activities, the locations where you can prospect, and requirements for site restoration after prospecting.